Air Fryer Honey Mustard Salmon Recipe

 Salmon is done cooking when it begins to flake easily and the center of the thickest part still has a little bit of a translucent look, but does not look raw.

 To get the BEST results, you will for sure want to have an instant read meat thermometer!
-The internal temperature should register at about 125°, if you want to get technical.
-And for wild salmon, cook to 120°.
+The internal temperature should register at about 145°F/62.7°C, if you want to get technical.

 You can get my FREE download with my top 18 Air Fryer tips as well as an internal temp guide for all the meats and baked goods to help you with air fryer perfection!
 Just sign up for the free download HERE and I will email it to you!